About

 About *

-Growing up as the daughter of a climate oceanographer who spent his career documenting what was happening with our oceans, Rachel witnessed firsthand how the communication of scientific data alone is not equipped to shift public consciousness.
+Growing up as the daughter of a climate oceanographer who spent his career documenting what was happening with our oceans, Rachel witnessed firsthand how the communication of scientific data alone is rarely successful in shifting public consciousness.
 This shaped her conviction that music works through a different kind of intelligence: one that relates not to rational argument, but to embodied experience.
-Her compositions create spaces where audiences encounter creatures they've never met, where concert halls become ocean floors, where listening itself becomes an act of care.
+Her compositions draw audiences into the physical experience of water rather than its depiction, using field recording, voice, and the marks that cold leaves on a performing body.

-Selected for the Melbourne Symphony Orchestra's Cybec 21st Century Australian Composers' Program (2024-2025), Rachel has performed at major Australian festivals including MONA FOMA, Four Winds, Dark MOFO, and the National Folk Festival.
-She is a founding member of Van Diemen's Fiddles and an Associate Artist with the Australian Music Centre.
+Rachel has performed at major Australian festivals and venues including MONA FOMA, Four Winds, Dark MOFO, Ukaria, Melbourne Recital Centre and the National Folk Festival, and is a founding member of Van Diemen's Fiddles.

 Approach